Blueprint South transmission line project

 Energy consumption throughout the region continues to grow.
 This line will help reduce transmission system constraints and add capacity to serve the growing needs of customers, businesses and industries.
 The project will also enable integration of renewable energy sources, enhance reliability and support economic development in Oregon and the region.

-Location routing study
+Location routing study and maps

 PacifiCorp is conducting a study to develop, examine and evaluate various potential options to identify a viable route for the transmission line.
 Through the study, PacifiCorp aims to identify the route where the line will have the least impact on communities, land uses, and the environment while also meeting engineering and safety standards.
 The project map below shows preliminary alternative routes, which are subject to change based on further analysis and input from customers, communities and stakeholders.
 The routing study began in late 2023 and is anticipated to conclude in 2025.